Table of Contents

 5. Remember to Consider Identifiers

-In general, adding more identifiers will enable us to pinpoint our program's successes and failures with greater accuracy, but moderation is the key.
+Adding more identifiers will enable us to pinpoint our program's successes and failures more accurately, but moderation is the key.

 6. Data Collecting Through Mobile Devices is the Way to Go

 Although collecting data on paper is still common, modern technology relies heavily on mobile devices.
-They enable us to gather many various types of data at relatively lower prices and are accurate as well as quick.
-There aren't many reasons not to pick mobile-based data collecting with the boom of low-cost Android devices that are available nowadays.
+They enable us to gather various data types at relatively lower prices and are accurate and quick.
+With the boom of low-cost Android devices, there aren't many reasons not to choose mobile-based data collecting.

 1. What is data collection with example?

-Data collection is the process of collecting and analyzing information on relevant variables in a predetermined, methodical way so that one can respond to specific research questions, test hypotheses, and assess results.
+Data collection is the process of collecting and analyzing information on relevant variables in a predetermined, organized way so that one can respond to specific research questions, test hypotheses, and assess results.
 Data collection can be either qualitative or quantitative.
-Example: A company collects customer feedback through online surveys and social media monitoring to improve their products and services.
+For example, a company collects customer feedback through online surveys and social media monitoring to improve its products and services.

 2. What are the primary data collection methods?

 As is well known, gathering primary data is costly and time intensive.
-The main techniques for gathering data are observation, interviews, questionnaires, schedules, and surveys.
+The main techniques for collecting data are observation, interviews, questionnaires, schedules, and surveys.

 3. What are data collection tools?